-This regulation requires each pilot in command to take certain actions before flight to insure the safety of the flight.
-As the FAA approved rotor craft flight manuals will not be provided as set forth in sections of the S.O.P., the PIC will take all actions including reviewing weather, flight battery requirements, landing and takeoff distances and aircraft performance data before initiation of flight.
+This regulation requires each operator to take certain actions before flight to insure the safety of flight.
+As FAA approved rotorcraft flight manuals will not be provided for the aircraft an exemption will be needed.
+An equivalent level of safety will be provided as set forth in Procedures.
+The operator will take all actions including reviewing weather, flight battery requirements, landing and takeoff distances and aircraft performance data before initiation of flight.

-14 C.F.R. §91.109: Flight instruction
+14 C.F.R. §91.109: Flight instruction: